How to Set Up a Business in Singapore?

 Setting Up the Company

-There is legislation which exists in Singapore and they can help you in easily setting up your company.
+There is legislation which exists in Singapore and they can help you in easily setting up a company.
 Singapore Companies Act can be used to guide the operations of a private limited company.
 The laws or guidelines which have been laid down by ACRA and Inland Revenue Authority of Singapore (IRAS) must also be adhered to.
 Such guidelines include;

 - ACRA must approve the name of the company